Stoupy51/FurnaceNbtRecipes/README.md

 ## How to use
+1. Use a datapack merger: [Mitochrondria Online](https://mito.thenuclearnexus.live/)
+2. Implement the API as described above.
+OR
 1. Install [LanternLoad](https://github.com/LanternMC/load) in your data pack
 2. Copy the `data/furnace_nbt_recipes` folder into your data pack
 3. Merge the contents of `FurnaceNbtRecipes/data/load/tags/functions/load.json` and your own `data/load/tags/functions/load.json`